 Public Health focuses on promoting the health and well-being of people living in the Scottish Borders and protecting people from becoming ill.

-The Public Health team is led by Tim Patterson, the Joint Director of Public Health for Scottish Borders Council and NHS Borders.
+The Public Health team is led by Tim Patterson, the Joint Director of Public Health for ourselves and NHS Borders.

 - The Joint Health Improvement Team leads and supports work across the Scottish Borders to improve health and reduce health inequalities.